FatherOfCurses/wcdash-frontend/README.md

 ## Project goal

-To provide a web-based reporting solution for Blue Prism transaction data.
+To provide a web-based reporting solution for transaction data.

 ## Structure details

-Blue Prism transaction data is currently available from vmpid-c4ca0005, which is a MS SQL server.
+Transaction data is currently available from a MS SQL server.

-This data is accessed via a CloudForge-hosted Java application.
+This data is accessed via a Cloud-hosted Java application.

-Endpoints are available at https://wcdashdatasource-development.us-east-1.np.paas.lmig.com/swagger-ui.html.

 The frontend is built on [Angular5](https://angular.io/)